jacobc2700/personal-website/README.md

 - There are two different versions of this website.
 - The original version of this website was made with these technologies:
-- Bootstrap, Font Awesome, CSS, JavaScript, jQuery.
+- Bootstrap (Darkly), Font Awesome, CSS, JavaScript, jQuery.

 responsive web design: